Ukraine War: Under Pressure, Russia Accelerates Annexations - 09/20/2022 - World

 “Hegemony has worked in doing so for a long time, but it cannot go on forever, despite the developments in Ukraine,” he said, somewhat cryptically and less bombastically than usual about the course of his war, prompting speculation: is Putin preparing to end operations, perhaps fearing further losses, or doubling down altogether?

 The lightning approval by Parliament, this Tuesday, of a law criminalizing violations of the order of combat and mobilization ignited the alerts towards the second hypothesis.
+As well as a speech to military industry executives, in which he called for an increase in weapons production “as soon as possible.”
 Furthermore, Putin continues to press for European support for Kiev using the energy asphyxiating card.

 US National Security Adviser Jake Sullivan criticized the initiative and said the US will never recognize annexed territory — so far, it has never done so in Crimea, which was absorbed by Putin in 2014.
 Kiev has followed suit, as have the European Union and NATO. (the western military alliance).